dkfans/keeperfx/docs/keeperfx_readme.txt

 the CD content list.
 Selecting root folder of your CD, or selecting installation folder on disk, won't be enough.

+Unofficial version:

+Partway into development of version KeeperFX 0.4.7 progress has halted.
+The Unofficial 0.4.6 release has the official items that were underway plus unofficial fixes added into a release to hold fans over until official development continues.

 Available languages:

 The following languages are currently functional: